Does the Color of Mold Indicate How Dangerous it is?

 7. Failed Cabin and Trunk Vent Seals

 Every modern vehicle has a pressure equalization system — a network of vents, typically hidden behind trim panels in the trunk or quarter panels, that allow air to escape when doors close quickly.
 These vents use a one-way foam or flap valve to let air out while blocking water from entering.
+Over time, that valve deteriorates.
+When the seal fails, water from heavy rain, car washes, or road spray can be pulled into the trunk or cabin through these openings by changes in air pressure.
+See our post on understanding and fixing trunk vent leaks.

-• Condensation on the inside of the trunk lid or quarter panel windows
+🔍 Condensation on inside of trunk lid

 8. Failed Tail Light Gaskets